 2550-06 BASIC REQUIREMENTS

 06.01 General .
 The NPUF CIP provides the inspection requirements for selectively assessing the adequacy of NPUF construction activities.
-This includes the implementation of the licensee’s QA program, performance of pre-operational tests, and development of operational programs that will be needed for operation of the NPUF. mphasis is to be placed on the inspection of SSCs that are important to safety.
+This includes the implementation of the licensee’s QA program, performance of pre-operational tests, and development of operational programs that will be needed for operation of the NPUF.
+Emphasis is to be placed on the inspection of SSCs that are important to safety.

-Emphasis is also to be placed on the licensee oversight of principal contractors who are .
+Emphasis is also to be placed on the licensee oversight of principal contractors who are performing IROFS or safety related activities.
 Inspections will evaluate whether contractors are implementing an acceptable QA program in accordance with the licensee’s QA program.
 The inspection program should include direct inspections as necessary to determine whether the elements of the license’s QA program are being effectively implemented throughout all stages of construction, including equipment fabrication, assembly and installation, and structural construction activities.

 06.02 NPUF Facility Specific Assessment and Review Group (FSARG) .
-The FSARG is an group comprised of representatives from NRR, NMSS, and Region II.
+The FSARG is an advisory group comprised of representatives from NRR, NMSS, and Region II.
 The FSARG will have the responsibility of overseeing the development and implementation of the program to verify that the construction of the NPUF was completed in accordance with applicable regulatory requirements.
 The effort is focused on ensuring that the inspection programs will collect the information necessary for the Commission to make a determination that the applicable requirements for issuing an operating license have been met.
 The FSARG also has the responsibility for overseeing project completion and will serve as the focal point for coordination between Region II and Headquarters.
 The NRR representative will be responsible for coordinating group activities.

-The FSARG will also develop the performance based master construction inspection plan.
+The FSARG will also assist Region II in developing the performance based master construction inspection plan.
 The plan will be based on safety significance and will consider safety-related items, SAR commitments, and license conditions.

 06.03 Inspection Planning and Scheduling Considerations .
 The NPUF construction inspection schedule should be based on the licensee’s construction schedule and should be modified and updated periodically during the entire construction period.